UCI-GDIM31/class-activities-YaShi-HuangA/README.md

 Line 25: The transforn of the game object and translate(x, y, 2) make it moves forward and backward.

 I triggerd the goal.I added a Rigidbody component to the SoccerBall and cat.

+### W5
+I'm interested in the question: "When will the victor kill the task", the answer is "never".